 A teacup holds about one-half a pound of fertilizers.
 Always water fertilizers in thoroughly, and never let it touch the foliage or stems.

 Commercial fertilizers use up the humus in the soil.
 They are short lasting and often leave a residue in the soil that causes an acid or alkali reaction.

 Therefore, you should not use the same chemical mixture on the soil year after year.
 You must also add large quantities of humus to replace that which is lost.

-Organic fertilizer is slow acting, long lasting, and build up the soil in the garden over a long period of time.
+Organic plant foods are slow acting, long lasting, and build up the soil in the garden over a long period of time.